How about: Home Page > Estoril Sights > 1 Week in Estoril > Estoril Beaches > Lisbon to Estoril > Estoril day trips

 Day trip from Estoril to Cascais

-Cascais is the next resort town west from Estoril and is based around a charming historic centre.
-Cascais was a minor fishing port but found favour with the 19th century European aristocracy who flocked to the beaches and decadent lifestyle.
-This gave rise to the nickname of the Cascais “the town of Kings and Fishermen”.
+Cascais is pretty fishing town, which combines grand 19th-century architecture with traditional Portuguese charm.
+Cascais was a minor fishing port but found favour with the the Portuguese nobility and aristocracy who flocked to the town for the decadent lifestyle.
+This gave rise to the nickname of Cascais “the town of Kings and Fishermen”.

 The beach front of traditional Cascais